benjitusk/Computer-Science-Notes/docs/Year II/Semester I/ISE/VSCode Guide.md

 I’m not going to go into so much detail for this one, I’m assuming that if you want to stick it out with VSCode, you already have it installed or know how to get it up and running.

 ## 2. Setting up Java support in VSCode
-I’m assuming you have java already installed on your computer.
-To check, run this in a terminal / command prompt: `java --version`.
+You may have Java already installed on your computer.
+To check, run this in a terminal or command prompt: `java --version`.
 You should see an output like this:
 ```
 java 17.0.5 2022-10-18 LTS
 Java(TM) SE Runtime Environment (build 17.0.5+9-LTS-191)